alphasaft/Micro/docs/handbook.md

 // MicroChecker subclasses MicroReducer, so the methods names,
 // semantics, etc, are exactly the same.
 // You can view it as "I check the ast, and return undefined to mean
-// 'ok, they will be no problem actually reducing this one'". class DemoChecker extends MicroChecker {
+// 'ok, they will be no problem actually reducing this one later on'". class DemoChecker extends MicroChecker {

     colonReducer = () => { throw "':' operator must only be used to describe key-value pairs of an object literal" }